 The text book, The Short Story – A Perfect Recipe, was praised by Mike Manson, ‘As a former chair of judges of the Bristol Short Story Prize, I’ve often been asked to suggest books on writing short stories.
 I’d definitely recommend The Short Story – A Perfect Recipe.’
 Cambridge University Press also recommended The Short Story – A Perfect Recipe in their book The English Short Story.

-Her new book, Some Sort of Twilight, published by Watermark Press in 2022, is a collection of short stories.
+Carolyn’s collection of stories, Some Sort of Twilight, was published by Watermark Press in 2022.
 Most of the stories in the collection, have either won a prize or have been published in anthologies by Honno, Route Magazine, New Welsh Review and Mslexia amongst others.

-Carolyn was born in Cardiff, but now lives just outside Bristol.
+Carolyn was born in Cardiff, but now lives in Pwllmeyric, just outside Chepstow.

 Tutoring services

-At present she’s talking to libraries, writing groups and book shops and reading excerpts from her new book; Some Sort of Twilight.
-Carolyn has given talks to many writing and reading groups and has run day-long workshops for writers, coaching them in all aspects of creative writing.
+With the publication of her latest novel, Time, Again, Carolyn is talking to writing groups, libraries and bookshops.
+Carolyn has given talks to many writing and reading groups and has run day-long workshops for new writers, coaching them in all aspects of creative writing.

 For more information on her tutoring services, please contact Carolyn by filling in the contact form or by phone.